InformaticsMatters/fragmentor-k8s-orchestration/README.md

     $ ansible-playbook site-player.yaml -e fp_play=standardise

-As the plays can take a considerable time to run the `site-player` playbook does not wait for the result - you need to inspect the _player_ Pod yourself to check on the its progress.
+As individual plays can take a considerable time to run the `site-player` playbook does not wait for the result - you need to inspect the _player_ Pod yourself to check on the its progress.

+>   The player will prevent you from running another _play_ while
+    one still appears to be running.

 ## Cheat-sheet
-With a parameter like th following (xchem/dsip) you should be able to run the standard set of plays.
+With a parameter like the following (which expects to access our xchem/dsip data) you should be able to run the standard set of plays.

 ```yaml
 ---